-India is world's second largest exporter of cotton, and it occasionally exports small quantities of cottonseed and cottonseed meal derived from Bt cotton.
-India exported about 5.2 million bales (480-lb bales) in 2017 (the Indian record for exports is 11.1 million bales in 2011).
+India is world's third largest exporter of cotton behind the United States and Brazil, and it occasionally exports small quantities of cottonseed and cottonseed meal derived from Bt cotton.
+India exported about 3.5 million bales (480-lb bales) in 2018/19 (August-July), while exports were at record 11.1 million bales in 2011/12.
 Market sources report that export documentation for cotton as a fiber product (cellulose) does not require any GE declaration, as it has no protein content and it is not being used for food or feed purpose.
 India does not export significant quantities of cotton or cottonseed meal to the United States.